franciscoxavier04/pm-BIM/docs/release-notes/15-3-0/README.md

 Release date: 2025-02-19

-We released OpenProject [OpenProject 15.3.0](https://community.openproject.org/versions/2163).
+We released [OpenProject 15.3.0](https://community.openproject.org/versions/2163).
 This release includes several bug fixes, and we recommend updating to the latest version.
 While it is a minor release, it introduces over 40 new features, including a major update to the Meetings module.
 In these Release Notes, we will give an overview of important feature changes.
 At the end, you will find a complete list of all changes and bug fixes.

 ## Important feature changes